‘American Assassin’: Dylan O’Brien Transforms Into The Ultimate Action Star In New Thriller

 ‘American Assassin’ lives up to the hype and then some.
 The movie is anchored by an awesome performance from ‘Teen Wolf’ star Dylan O’Brien and will undoubtedly make him one of the next great action stars.

 American Assassin doesn’t start out like you would expect an action movie to start out.
 Mitch Rapp (Dylan O’Brien) is just your typical 20-something on vacation with his girlfriend.
 He plans an adorable proposal, and you just have a feeling something terrible is about to happen.
-The next thing you know, Mitch’s fiancee is dead after a vicious terrorist attack on the beach, eerily mirroring what happened in Tunisia in 2015.
+The next thing you know, Mitch’s fiancee is dead after a vicious terrorist attack on the beach.
 The loss of Mitch’s fiancee pushes him to the edge, and Mitch becomes hellbent on taking down the terrorists who killed her and so many other innocent people.

 Mitch beefs up, trains hard, learns how to handle numerous weapons, and studies Arabic to make sure that he’s unstoppable.
 His underground work as a vigilante doesn’t go unnoticed.
 CIA counterterrorism chief Irene Kennedy (Sanaa Lathan) hones in on Mitch and convinces him to join her team.
 She brings him to train with Stan Hurley (Michael Keaton), an esteemed Cold War veteran, whose training methods are extreme but effective.
 Mitch, Stan, and Irene have to work together to stop a mysterious and unhinged former operative (Taylor Kitsch) from using a nuclear weapon to cause unfathomable destruction.